rakulena/deltaGammad/zhengli/dgd/README.md

-This folder is used to fit the time acceptance and perform a decay-time fit to measure deltagammad with Bd->JpsiKshort and Bd->JpsiKstar
+This folder is used to fit the time acceptance and perform a decay-time fit to measure deltagammad with Bd2JpsiKshort and Bd2JpsiKstar

 ## Struction
 - timeAcc: fit time acceptance by signal and control samples